-Normally I’d write a long part on mushroom etiquette when it comes to harvesting mushrooms, but with oysters this changes quite a bit.
+Normally I’d write a long part about mushroom etiquette when it comes to harvesting mushrooms, but with oysters, this changes quite a bit.
 Whereas ground growing mushrooms are quite easy to disturb it will take a lot more to destroy a colony of oysters.
 As always, be respectful to the area you pick in and make sure to cut the mushrooms off the trees with a knife.
-If you rip the mushroom off it will hurt the colony, but to some extent the hardiness of this mushroom makes it a perfect mushroom to harvest and if you are lucky you might catch a blue spider man in the act of oyster hunting.
+If you rip the mushroom off it will hurt the colony, but to some extent, the hardiness of this mushroom makes it a perfect mushroom to harvest and if you are lucky you might catch a blue spiderman in the act of oyster hunting.
 Since I am not a professional paparazzi these were taken with my cellphone but you can still see that treading lightly when looking around trees is very important to this specimen.

 Joking aside you should definitely be respectful of your surroundings.
 Don’t break shrubbery or damage trees around the mushrooms and remember to tread carefully.
 There are little creatures living everywhere that would like to keep their home the way it is.

 When foraging for oyster mushrooms you should look for old, open, leafy forests with beech and oak.
 Generally, I pay attention to trees that have fallen over or look like they are dying as these are the perfect breeding grounds for oyster mushrooms.
 Make sure to check the underside of toppled trees as the oyster mushroom prefers to grow in the shade.
 Follow the below pointers to increase your chances of finding oyster mushrooms.

 - The oyster mushroom is a widely spread mushroom that grows on dead or dying trees.
 Look for toppled beech trees or trees that look dead from a distance.